 If you claim a credit on line 13 of Part 2-Tax Computation, you must complete Schedule P and file it with the return.
-You must attach Form(s) 706-CE, Certificate of Payment of Foreign Death Tax, to support any credit you claim.
+You must attach Form(s) 706-CE to support any credit you claim.

-If the foreign government refuses to certify Form 706-CE, you must file it directly with the Internal Revenue Service as instructed on the Form 706-CE.
+If the foreign government refuses to certify Form 706-CE, you must file it directly with the IRS as instructed on the Form 706-CE.
 See Form 706-CE for instructions on how to complete the form and for a description of the items that must be attached to the form when the foreign government refuses to certify it.